lucas-kacz/BinanceAPI/README.md

 `getCandle(pair, interval)` : Returns the candle for a given pair and interval (date, high, low, open, close, volume)

-`exchangeInfo(pair)` : -Returns the min quantity of tokens a user can buy in this pair
+`exchangeInfo(pair)` : - Returns the min quantity of tokens a user can buy in this pair
-                       -Returns the multipliers of prices the user can input when creating an order.
+                       - Returns the multipliers of prices the user can input when creating an order.
 For example, for the BTCUST pair, the bidMultiplierUp is 5 and bidMultiplierDown is 0.2.
 If the actual price is 16.000$ the given price must be between 16.000*0.2 <= your_price <= 16.000*5.

+`createOrder(api_key, secret_key, direction, price, pair, orderType)` : Creates an order if possible given the parameters.
+The user must respect the conditions of the `exchangeInfo(pair)` function.

+`cancelOrder(api_key, secret_key, pair, uuid)` : Cancels an already created order given the Id and the pair.